testingbot/mcp-server/README.md

 > Log me in to TestingBot.

+The agent calls the **`tb_login`** tool.
+It uses OAuth-style browser authentication — no secret ever leaves the browser — and picks the right mechanism for your environment automatically:

+- **Browser (loopback, the default on a desktop):** your browser opens to a TestingBot authorization page.
+Sign in if needed and click **Authorize**; the credentials are captured on a local callback and the agent finishes the sign-in.
+Nothing to type.
+(RFC 8252.)
-The agent calls the **`tb_login`** tool, which prints a short URL and code:
+- **Device code (automatic fallback on SSH / remote / dev containers / web):** the tool prints a short URL and code instead:
   1. Open the URL in your browser (e.g. `https://testingbot.com/device`).
   2. Enter the code, sign in if needed, and click **Authorize**.
   3. Tell the agent you've authorized — it calls `tb_login` again to finish.

+  (RFC 8628.)

+You can force a mechanism by passing `mode: "loopback"` or `mode: "device"` to `tb_login` (the default is `"auto"`).

-Your credentials are written to `~/.testingbot/credentials` (mode `0600`) and used by every subsequent tool call — no restart, no JSON editing, and no secret ever leaves the browser.
+Your credentials are written to `~/.testingbot/credentials` (mode `0600`) and used by every subsequent tool call — no restart and no JSON editing.
 This works in any MCP client (VS Code, Cursor, Cline, Claude Desktop, …).
 To use a different account, set `TESTINGBOT_PROFILE`; to relocate the file, set `TESTINGBOT_CONFIG_DIR`.

 #### Environment Variables